AutodeskGames/stingray-docs/README.md

 This repository hosts all the source files for the Stingray documentation.

-This readme is intended to orient internal Autodesk developers and customers to our help and docs systems.
+This readme is intended to orient internal Autodesk developers and external customers to our help and docs systems.

 # Viewing the docs

-If you want to read the docs, it's best to use the public docs site, at:
+If you just want to read the docs, it's best to use the public docs site, at:

 <http://www.autodesk.com/stingray-help>

 You'll have access there to all the Stingray material in its final format as viewed by customers, including the API references.
-Note though the on-line help is typically refreshed each time we push a new build out to customers, so it may be a bit behind the latest state of this repository (see [Branching conventions](#branching-conventions) below).
+The content in this public site always corresponds to the last released version of Stingray, and typically matches the content of the `master` branch in this `stingray-docs` repository.

-The best way to find out if something is documented in the Stingray Help is to search the docs site above.
-If you can't find what you're looking for, refer to the next section.
+The best way to find out if something is documented in the Stingray Help for the current release is to search the site above.

 # Contributing to the docs

-Our help is a hybrid of multiple different sources and systems, packaged up together into a standard Autodesk presentation layer on the cloud.
+Our Stingray help is a hybrid of multiple different sources and systems, packaged up together into a standard Autodesk presentation layer on the cloud.

 Most of the doc is generated from source files that are kept in this Git repository.
-This includes the topics about workflows, Lua scripting help, documentation on writing plug-ins, reference information about file formats, etc. If you want to contribute to these parts of the docs, you can do so freely, the same way you would any source code.
+This includes the topics about workflows, Lua scripting help, documentation on writing plug-ins, reference information about file formats, etc. If you want to contribute to the docs, this repository is your place to start!

+## Internal and external repos

+This `stingray-docs` repo actually exists in two places:

+-	Internally within the Autodesk network, in an private enterprise instance of GitHub.
+This is where the Stingray team works day to day.

+-	On the public `github.com` site, visible to the world.
+This is a mirror of the internal repo that is automatically updated any time the internal repo gets a commit in its master branch.

+What this means is that when you submit a pull request to our public GitHub repo, we don't merge it straight in.
+We bring the changes into our internal repo, then the changes get pushed out automatically to the public mirror.
+When that's done, we close your pull request.

+## Using GitHub for external customers

+If you're not already familiar with using GitHub to contribute to open-source projects, there are lots of primers [like this one](https://guides.github.com/) out there on the Internet.
+There are also lots of tools that can help make it easier, like [Sourcetree](https://www.sourcetreeapp.com/), [GitKraken](https://www.gitkraken.com/), [GitHub Desktop](https://desktop.github.com/), etc.

+You submit modifications to us using *pull requests* -- the mechanism GitHub uses to exchange, review and accept changes to a repo from other users.
+Here's a couple of different ways you can go about proposing changes to us through a pull request:

+-	**An easy way, for small changes.** Each topic on the main help site has a green `Edit this page in GitHub!` button that takes you directly to the source for that topic in this repo.
+As long as you have a GitHub account, you can click the little pencil icon to edit the content right in your browser, and then click the **Propose File Changes** button at the bottom of the page.
+GitHub will automatically create a pull request for your change.

+-	**A more flexible way to make bigger changes.** First, you create your own *fork* of our repo under your own user account (just click the **Fork** button at the top of this page).
+Then, you can make changes in your fork freely, as much as you want.
+You can make your changes directly in the GitHub web client, or you can *clone* the fork to your computer, make your changes locally, *commit* the changes and *push* them back up to GitHub.
+Then, when your fork is the way you want it, you can use the GitHub web interface to start a pull request to merge the changes from your fork back to our repo.

+## Source organization

 Source files for these parts of the doc are all maintained in the *source* folder.
 The organization of the files in this folder more or less matches the organization of the final TOC shown on the public docs site, so it should be pretty easy to figure out where to make your edits and additions.

-If you need help getting started, contact any member of the documentation team.
+**NOTE:** This repo also has a couple of *submodules* that point to other repositories.
+Currently these submodules are hidden away in our private GitHub cloud, so you can't access them.
+If you're working in the public mirror, you might occasionally run into errors when cloning or pulling from this repo, telling you that the submodules can't be found.
+Don't worry about it, that's expected!
+If the errors are getting in the way though, you might be able to avoid these errors by configuring your Git client not to *recurse* into submodules.

 ## File format